can concrete eat plastic

 Consequently, the concrete slab will not be compacted enough as it should be and will have a high probability of developing cracks in the future.

 In construction activity, especially around building a strong foundation, we have seen the importance of a type of plastic that is not “eaten” or corroded by concrete.
-The sheathing around each steel rod in the grid pattern acts as a barrier between the steel and the concrete and prevents the steel from being corroded.

 The Takeaway from Concrete and Plastic